dongqihuang/kingstack/README.md

-#webstack
+#web ui test
-webstack for web ui automation.
+stack is just for web ui test.